 Outsource to make your processes scalable

 Oddbox works with a number of logistics companies to run farm collections.
-They still pack the boxes themselves – the company has 15-20 contract packers.
+They still pack the boxes themselves, working with around 15-20 contract packers.
 Vanpoperinghe acknowledges there’s a need to make the packing scalable, but it’s important not to lose quality.

 “We’re looking to outsource the packaging because of the space it takes up and make it scalable.
 It’s not necessarily something we want to do, because it needs to be done well.
 But it’s also not something we need to focus on being an expert in.
 There’s a lot of people who can do it,” she said.